IBM/aspera-cli/README.erb.md

 In examples, command line operations (starting with `$`) are shown using a standard shell: `bash`.

+Command line parameters in example beginning with `my_`, like `my_param_value` are user proviuded value and not fixed value commands.

 # Quick Start

 This section guides you from installation, first use and advanced use.